ClementTsang/bottom/CONTRIBUTING.md

 - If all looks good, then request someone with write access (so basically me, [@ClementTsang](https://github.com/ClementTsang)) to give your code a review.
 If it's fine, then I'll merge!

-- Please use the [pull request template](https://github.com/ClementTsang/bottom/blob/master/.github/pull_request_template.md) to help you in this process.
+- Please use the [pull request template](https://github.com/ClementTsang/bottom/blob/master/.github/pull_request_template.md) to help you.